yesitsbilly/yesitsbilly/README.md

 ### About Me :

-I am a Linux Systems Engineer / DevOps Engineer currently working for a major bank in the US
+I am a Linux Systems Engineer / DevOps Engineer / Cloud Engineer currently working for a major restaurant chain in the US

 - I have been in the IT field for more than 20 years
 - College major was software engineering